akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

 # Unlocking Next-Gen Kubernetes Security with eBPF tooling and Microsoft Sentinel
 This post explores the setup and configuration of [Cilium](https://cilium.io/) and [Tetragon](https://tetragon.io/) in Azure Kubernetes Service and integrating & monitoring with Microsoft Sentinel.

-Essentially, it does what [this blog from Isovalent](https://isovalent.com/blog/post/microsoft-and-isovalent-bring-ebpf-based-networking-to-azure) talks about, but with some cool security features 🔒, and not behind a premium service 💲💸💰.
+Essentially, it does what [this blog from Isovalent](https://isovalent.com/blog/post/microsoft-and-isovalent-bring-ebpf-based-networking-to-azure) talks about, but with some cool security features, and not behind a premium service.

 > For some reason, that blog includes a screenshot from Elastic, rather than Microsoft Sentinel 🙃 {: .prompt-info }

 By combining Cilium (eBPF networking), Tetragon (runtime security), and Microsoft Sentinel (SIEM), you get deep visibility into Kubernetes traffic, real-time security enforcement, and SOC-ready alerting—all without paying for premium enterprise licenses.

-This demonstation (and [supporting IaC](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/tree/main)) provides is something like this: Cilium installed in an AKS cluster, with kube-proxy replaced with Cilium's eBPF-based alternative and envoy installed for Layer 7 inspection.
+This demonstation (and [supporting IaC](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/tree/main)) goes like this: Cilium is installed in an AKS cluster, with kube-proxy replaced with Cilium's eBPF-based alternative and envoy installed for Layer 7 inspection.
 Hubble is available to enable deep insight into the networking within your cluster.
-Tetragon is installed, with example policies for monitoring "sensitive" files in a production workload ([AKS Pet Store demo app](https://github.com/Azure-Samples/aks-store-demo)).
-Logs are streamed to Microsoft Sentinel, with an accompanying analytics rule, which creates an incident when the container has been "breached".
+Tetragon is installed, with example policies for monitoring "sensitive" files in a "production" workload ([AKS Pet Store demo app](https://github.com/Azure-Samples/aks-store-demo)).
+Logs are streamed to Microsoft Sentinel in real-time, with an accompanying analytics rule, which creates an incident when the container has been "breached".

 A video demonstration is available [here](https://www.youtube.com/watch?v=23YzfkZqeEY), and all the terraform code is available [on my github](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/tree/main).
 Unfortunately, deployment takes about 30 minutes (you'll see why if you read on 👀).
 I've intentionally written verbose terraform, so you can easily pick parts out for your own deployments and can deploy easily without a bunch of bespoke tooling.